alex-seville/flickr-sdk-examples/README.md

 # flickr-sdk-examples
 Implementation examples for the Flickr SDK

+## setup

+Run `npm install` to install all dependencies.

+Run `npm test` to verify the dependencies were installed correct, and that all examples are working as expected.

+Run `node <example folder>` to start the server for the examples,

+i.e. `node hello-world/` will run the `hello-world` example.

 ## getting an API key

 These examples require an API key and secret.